jbx-protocol/juice-docs-v1/protocol/contracts/jbdirectory/write/removeterminalof.md

 * Arguments:
   * `_projectId` is the ID of the project having a terminal removed.
   * `_terminal` is the terminal to remove.
+* Through the [`requirePermission`](../../or-abstract/jboperatable/modifiers/requirepermission.md) modifier, the function is only accessible by the project's owner, or from an operator that has been given the `JBOperations.REMOVE_TERMINAL`permission by the project owner for the provided `_projectId`.
 * The function overrides a function definition from the `IJBDirectory` interface.
 * The function returns nothing.
 {% endtab %}